 • Bow Storage: Hang your bow horizontally to keep its shape and tension, or use a bow rack.
 Do not store it tightly strung, as this will degrade its performance over time.

-Pro Tip: The bow case or padded bag is also worth buying for the best physical and environmental protection of their gear while being transported.
+Pro Tip: The bow case or padded bag is also worth purchasing for the best physical and environmental protection of your gear during transportation.

 ✔️ Safety Practices

 Bowfishing is about safety first, for yourself and those around you.
-Proper precautions will minimize the risk of accidents and ensure an accident-free outing.
+Taking proper precautions will minimize the risk of accidents and ensure a safe and accident-free outing.

 • Clear Shooting Line: Before shooting, do not shoot where someone can be within your line of fire.
 It’s also important to always announce your shot to others on the boat or nearby.